From past to future, here’s the ultimate journey of design.

 Design is both– a process and a result of the process.
 A process of imagining and planning the creation of objects.
 The result of which is a product or service or system – tangible or intangible, serving the purpose of design.
 The main purpose of design is to identify a problem and find its solution to enhance the experience of the users.

 But isn’t it hard to imagine what life was like when shoes were made of grass or by stitching leather pieces?
 Everything started because of a real need.
 Shoes were simply designed to protect the feet from outside effects.
 However, this plain human need turned into a rapidly growing industry in which design emerged as an integral part just as functionality.
-There are designs, types, classes, colors, textures, and whatnot!
+There are designs, types, classes, colours, textures, and whatnot!

 Does design have the power to influence our decisions?